oyunmintrio95/DS6306-DDS/week2/FLS2-note.md

 ## Plotnine Python Package
 - Plotnine is a package for bringing ggplot2 functionality to Python
 - Allows for grammar of graphics based data visualization.

+- In Python, we cannot simply add '+', instead use '+\' or wrap them in parenthesis().

+## Plotly
+- Plotly is a for-profit private company based out of Montreal, CA
+- Offer many free graphics and data visualization libraries for R, Python, Julia, and other programming langueages
+- A leader in 3D plotting and mapping applications
+- Plotly data visualization routines are also available in Python
+- Syntax is similar but not identical
+- Advanced mapping applications.

+### I need to learn how to interpret the data through the graph.
+Consider the details.
+And ask why?? => which will create another question to interpret.